Mary Jeune, Baroness St Helier: Life

 During World War I, Lady St Helier befriended a Canadian ex-cavalry officer named William Avery Bishop and used her connections to speed his acceptance into flight school.
 Billy Bishop went on to become one of the most successful and revered fighter pilots of all time.

 In her later years, Lady St Helier resided at Poplar House in the village of Cold Ash, West Berkshire.
 She donated land for the village's parish room, an early form of community centre, which opened in 1911.

 Career

 Lady St Helier was a London County Council alderman from 1910 to 1927.

 She was a very involved philanthropist, founding the All Saints Mission in Islington.

 She wrote at least 50 periodical essays, which challenge the idea that Victorian middle and upper-middle class women were not capable of serious nonfiction writing.

 Some of her essays have been republished, including "The Revolt of Daughters" (1894) in A New Woman Reader (2001).
 In 1909, she published a book, Memories of Fifty Years.

+In 1884 she founded the Children’s Country Holidays Fund charity, which is still in operation in 2026.

 She was appointed a Commander of the Order of the British Empire (CBE) in 1920 and elevated to Dame Commander of the Order of the British Empire (DBE) in 1925.